BloomTechBackend/Enhance-/project_documents/design_document.md

 U1.
 As a customer, I want to write a journal entry in response to writing prompts.

 U2.
-As a customer, I want to write a short addendum analyzing last week's journal entry.

-U3.
-As a customer, I want to access a specific journal entry by date, with the previous day's goals (one of the prompts) and the following week's analysis included (if available).
+As a customer, I want to access a specific journal entry by date.

 ## 3. Project Scope